cosmingherghe/SpringProjectManagement/README.md

 ## Description
 - a web base management tool that managers can use to assign multiple projects to an employee and multiple employees to a project.
 - a real-world industry standard full-stack spring web application with production deployment.
-- involving Spring data with Javascript using Thymeleaf.
-- using Spring MVC Spring Data CRUD Repositories, Hibernate using a real database like PostgreSQL, as well as H2.

 ## What it is for